Dan Ferrell writes about do-it-yourself car maintenance and repair. He has certifications in automation and control technology.

 Battery Voltage Feed Test

 Ask your assistant to turn the ignition key to the Start position and get your voltage reading.
-You should get battery voltage at the terminal.
+You should get battery voltage at the terminal (usually, between 10 and 12 volts).

 - Otherwise, perform the insulated and ground circuit tests described in the previous section.

-- If you get battery voltage, continue with the next solenoid or relay tests.
+- If you get sufficient voltage, continue with the next solenoid or relay tests.

 Starter Solenoid or Remote Starter Relay Test